≡ Menu

 Beautiful, sticky tobacco blossoms in summer

-You can too, if you visit Big Mill Bed and Breakfast or eastern North Carolina in spring, summer or fall.
+You can too, if you visit Big Mill Bed and Breakfast Extended Stay or eastern North Carolina in spring, summer or fall.
 Tobacco is a beautiful, stately plant with sticky, pink flowers.
 Click to read more about growing tobacco then and now

 Keysy Bars of the Florida Keys-Part Two